teledec/pydantic-pystac-extensions/README.md

-# StacFlow STAC extension
+# STAC extension for generic metadata

-This module is a helper to build STAC extensions.
+This module is a helper to build STAC extensions carrying metadata defined with pydantic models.

 ## Example